Anatomy, Head and Neck, Tensor Veli Palatini Muscle

 Introduction

 Otitis media is a very common condition in the pediatric population.
 This diagnosis can include effusion, depending on the patient.
 Otitis media is a primary problem of the Eustachian tube.
 Control of the Eustachian tube’s dilation is by the tensor veli palatini (TVP) and the levator veli palatini (LVP).[1]
-Both of these are muscles reside in the head, specifically near the palatal region, and they both technically originate from the Eustachian tube itself.
+Both of these muscles reside in the head, specifically near the palatal region, and they both technically originate from the Eustachian tube itself.
 In particular, the TVP has been targeted more as being the muscle with the most influence on the Eustachian tube’s ventilation and function.
-Many studies do not agree on the importance of the LVP, and some even argue that it is not relevant to the Eustachian tube’s function, other than the LVP's anatomical derivation.
+Many studies do not agree on the importance of the LVP, and some even argue that it is not relevant to the Eustachian tube’s function other than the LVP's anatomical derivation.
 Some reports note the TVP’s significance in connecting the soft and hard palates via the palatal aponeurosis, but this functionality is not why the TVP is classically notable.
 Because of this structuring of the TVP, when the muscle constricts, it acts to aid in swallowing.[2]
+See Image.
+Fauces Anatomy.

 Structure and Function

 The tensor veli palatini originates from the inferior surface of the cartilage of the Eustachian tube, the scaphoid fossa, and the sphenoid bone’s spine.
 The muscle then wraps around the pterygoid hamulus, becoming tendinous, becoming a fan-like aponeurosis attaching to the palatine aponeurosis and horizontal aspect of the palatine bone.[3][4][5]
-Hypomochlia that control the force vectors dictates the muscle's functions.
+Hypomochlia that control the force vectors dictate the muscle's functions.
 The hypomochlia include the following: pterygoid hamulus, lateral Ostmann fat pad, and the medial pterygoid muscle.
-The muscle has two layers.
+The muscle has 2 layers.
 The lateral layer increases drainage and protection when contracted, while the medial layer increases ventilation.[6][4]
 The TVP’s ventilation ability of the Eustachian tube involves equilibrating air pressure to atmospheric pressure.[7]
 The portion of the TVP responsible for the ventilation is called dilator tubae because of its ability to dilate and open the Eustachian tube.[4]

 The tensor veli palatini is also a component of the soft palate at its midline.[3]
 Some studies argue that an additional function is velar movement; if the TVP contracts, this increases the swallowing mechanism and decreases airway resistance.[4]
 Others think that the TVP should be considered a muscle of mastication because, like the masticators, they all have the same embryological origin.[5]
 These other functions are integral to the head and neck region, but only limited studies discuss the TVP’s additional functionality.